christianreiser/P2-Traffic-Sign-Classifier/README.md

 #### 4.

-The data set was already split into a validation, training and testset.
+The data set was already split into a validation, training, and test set.
 My final training set had 34799 number of images.
 My validation had 4410 images set and the test set  and 12630 images.
-It would be possible to generated additional data for training.
-For example we could shift images a little to the top.
-But in this case I didn't generate additional training data.
+It would be possible to generate additional data for training.
+For example, we could shift images a little to the top.
+But in this case, I didn't generate additional training data.

 #### 5. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.